-20. Capital Charges and other Charges to Revenue
+20. Capital Charges and Revenue Expenditure Funded From Capital Under Statute

-The cost of services in the Comprehensive Income & Expenditure Account includes a capital charge for all fixed assets used by each service, as recorded in the balance sheet at 31^{st} March 2012.
+The cost of services in the Comprehensive Income & Expenditure Account includes a capital charge for all fixed assets used by each service, as recorded in the balance sheet at 31st March 2012.
 These charges equate to the sum of depreciation.
 The General Fund Balance is adjusted so the overall result is of no financial impact on the amounts raised from the National Park Grant and Local Authority Levy - that is, the adjustments are self-balancing.
 All expenditure on repairs and maintenance relating to fixed assets is charged to the appropriate service revenue account.
+Payments that under legislation are funded from capital resources but where no fixed assets are created are charged to the appropriate service in the Comprehensive Income & Expenditure Statement.
+These charges are subsequently reversed out in the Movement in Reserves Statement with an equal charge to the Capital Adjustment Account.